Rate-induced tracking for concave or d-concave transitions in a time-dependent environment with application in ecology: Tipping and tracking

 Then, there exists $\gamma^*\in\mathbb{R}$ such that \begin{enumerate}[label=\rm{(\roman*)},leftmargin=18pt] \item $\mathcal{B}_\gamma$ is empty if and only if $\gamma<\gamma^*$. \item For $\gamma=\gamma^*$, $\inf_{t\in\mathbb{R}}(a_{\gamma^*}(t)-r_{\gamma^*}(t))=0$ and there are no hyperbolic solutions. \item For $\gamma>\gamma^*$, there exist only two hyperbolic solutions $\tilde r_\gamma<\tilde a_\gamma$ of \eqref{eq:4Dlambdaparamteric}$_\gamma$, which are uniformly separated.
 Moreover, $\tilde r_\gamma= r_\gamma$ is repulsive, $\tilde a_\gamma=a_\gamma$ is attractive, and for any fixed $t\in\mathbb{R}$, $\gamma\mapsto\tilde a_\gamma(t)$ is a strictly increasing map on $(\gamma^*,\infty)$ and $\gamma\mapsto\tilde r_\gamma(t)$ is a strictly decreasing map on $(\gamma^*,\infty)$, with $\lim_{\gamma\downarrow\gamma^*}\tilde a_\gamma(t)=a_{\gamma^*}(t)$ and $\lim_{\gamma\downarrow\gamma^*}\tilde r_\gamma(t)=r_{\gamma^*}(t)$. \end{enumerate} \end{theorem} In short, Theorem \ref{th:4Dconcavebifurcationtheorem} describes the existence of two uniformly separated hyperbolic solutions, attractive the upper one and repulsive the lower one, which approach as $\gamma\downarrow\gamma_*$.
 At $\gamma_*$ they are not uniformly separated (but not necessarily collide at any point of the real line), and they dissapear for $\gamma<\gamma_*$.

 The following theorem describes the saddle-node nonautonomous bifurcation of \eqref{eq:4Dlambdaparamteric} in a d-concave setting.
-Most of its proof is done in that of Theorem 5.10 of Ref.~\onlinecite{dno1}, although some complementary details which are needed in this more general case are given in Appendix \ref{appendix2}. \begin{theorem}[D-concave saddle-node bifurcation] Let $h\in C^{0,2}$ be strictly d-concave uniformly for $t\in\mathbb{R}$ (see condition \hyperlink{D3}{{\rm\textbf{D3}}}) and assume that $\lim_{|x|\rightarrow\infty} h(t,x)/x=-\infty$ uniformly for $t\in\mathbb{R}$.
+Most of its proof relies on the proving arguments of Theorem 5.10 of Ref.~\onlinecite{dno1}, although some complementary details, which are necessary in this more general case, are given in Appendix \ref{appendix2}. \begin{theorem}[D-concave saddle-node bifurcations] Let $h\in C^{0,2}$ be strictly d-concave uniformly for $t\in\mathbb{R}$ (see condition \hyperlink{D3}{{\rm\textbf{D3}}}) and assume that $\lim_{|x|\rightarrow\infty} h(t,x)/x=-\infty$ uniformly for $t\in\mathbb{R}$.
 Under these assumptions, the set $\mathcal{B}_\gamma$ of bounded solutions of \eqref{eq:4Dlambdaparamteric}$_\gamma$ is nonempty and bounded, and there exist two solutions $l_\gamma\leq u_\gamma$ such that